JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

  **Self driving cars**<br>
  This case highlighted the problems that could shows how extreme environments need to be tested thoroughly enough to prevent unforseen consequences.<br />
  There have been multiple instances of accidents due to software failure and overreliance on assisted driving features.
-In 2016 the sensors of a Tesla Model S car in florida failed to detect a white trailer against a brightly lit sky while also unable to completely asses the environment, causing the autopilot to fail to brake,[crashing the car into the trailer, which resulted in the death of the driver](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812481).
+In 2016 the sensors of a Tesla Model S car in florida failed to detect a white trailer against a brightly lit sky while also unable to completely asses the environment, causing the autopilot to fail to brake, [crashing the car into the trailer, which resulted in the death of the driver](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812481).
  Another sensor failure occured in 2018 in Arizona, when the sensors of a self driving test-car misclassified a pedestrian which caused the car to hit the pedestrian.<br>
  While in both cases a human was ulitmately in charge of the system, they relied on the presumed safety of the cars system.
 These cases show that as many redundancies and preventative measures as possible should be taken to ensure that no system failure results in actual harm.